 Furthermore, the high water content of the veggie is very hydrating, which helps keep your skin moisturized and supple.
 Applying lettuce juice to your face topically can also improve the health of your skin.

 You can also rinse your hair with lettuce juice to improve the quality of your hair.
 The vitamin K in lettuce can benefit your hair as well by strengthening the hair shaft and preventing hair loss.
-The potassium in lettuce can even prevent premature grey hair.
+The potassium in lettuce can even prevent premature gray hair.